dorinm17/weatherly-react/README.md

 When loaded, the app attempts to _geolocate_ 📍 the user and displays the weather for their current location.
 If geolocation fails—whether due to denied permissions or a Google Maps API error—the weather defaults to Bucharest.

 The search bar lets users _look up the weather for any location_, as long as the data is available from the OpenWeatherMap API 🌦️.
-During network issues, a loading spinner keeps users informed, encouraging them to check their connection and try again 🔄 .
+During network issues, a loading spinner keeps users informed, encouraging them to check their connection and try reconnecting 🔄 .

 ### 🔳 Practice 3